XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.1.2.11. `Sequence`

 A 32-bit unsigned integer that is used to ensure issuances from a given sender may only ever exist once, even if an issuance is later deleted.
 Whenever a new issuance is created, this value must match the account's current Sequence number.

-[Tickets](https://xrpl.org/tickets.html) make some exceptions from these rules so that it is possible to send transactions out of the normal order.
+[Tickets](https://xrpl.org/tickets.html) make some exceptions to these rules so that it is possible to send transactions out of the normal order.
 Tickets represent sequence numbers reserved for later use; a transaction can use a Ticket instead of a normal account Sequence number.

 Whenever a transaction to create an MPT is included in a ledger, it uses up a sequence number (or Ticket) regardless of whether the transaction executed successfully or failed with a [tec-class error code](https://xrpl.org/tec-codes.html).
 Other transaction failures don't get included in ledgers, so they don't change the sender's sequence number (or have any other effects).

 It is possible for multiple unconfirmed MPT-creation transactions to have the same `Issuer` and sequence number.
-Such transactions are mutually exclusive, and at most one of them can be included in a validated ledger.
-(Any others ultimately have no effect.)
+Such transactions are mutually exclusive, and at most one of them can be included in a validated ledger (Any others ultimately have no effect.)

 ##### 2.1.1.3.
 Example **`MPTokenIssuance`** JSON